SEND Information 2020-21

 - High quality teaching based on observation of the children and planned for individual needs.

-- Early Years Support Plan (Play Plan for under 3s) based on a Person Centred Planning approach.
-These will be completed with the SENCO and the parents.
+- Early Years Support Plan / Individual Education Plan (IEP) or Play Plan for under 3s - based on a Person Centred Planning approach.
+These will be completed with the SENCO and shared with parents.

 - Early Years Additional Support Plan where professional input is required to support person centred planning.